icann/OCTO-TE-labs/DNS 04 - Security.md

 even many firewalls use DNS based rules.

 Please follow theses two labs to secure your lab infrastructure.
 Afterwards return to this document and go to the next section.

+> [!TIP]
+> These lab instructions are a little bit more complex to follow.
+> You need to execute each step according to the software that you have installed.
+> Please finish each step for the different DNS server software you have installed
+> before proceeding to the next step.

 - [DNS 04a - Primary Security](DNS%2004a%20-%20Primary%20Security.md)
 - [DNS 04b - Secondary Security](DNS%2004a%20-%20Secondary%20Security.md)